First GOP debate next month faces threats of boycott as lower-polling candidates scramble to qualify - NewsBreak

-NEW YORK (AP) — Seven weeks before the premiere debate of the 2024 GOP primary, anxiety is building that the event could prove messy and divisive for the party.
+Seven weeks before the premiere debate of the 2024 GOP primary , anxiety is building that the event could prove messy and divisive for the party.

 That's turning what is typically the highly anticipated opener of the election season into a source of uncertainty for the candidates and broader party.
 The frustration is particularly acute for candidates who hoped to use the forum as a powerful opportunity to confront Trump and try to blunt his momentum.